Tag Archives: election 2008

 Washington State Representative District 43 Position 1

-Choices: Jamie Pedersen (Prefers Democratic Party) I rarely vote for or endorse candidates running unopposed.
+I rarely vote for or endorse candidates running unopposed.
 There doesn’t seem to be much point.
 However, I make an exception for Jamie Pedersen.
 His cause celebre is marriage equality.
-He’s been the leader … Continue reading
+He’s been the leader in the legislature getting a domestic partner registry law passed, and then expanding it the following year.
+The stated plan is to add more and more of the rights and privileges associated with marriage to the domestic partner law, until it’s indistinguishable from marriage.
+Huzzah!

 Washington State Insurance Commissioner